nathalie-tate/tweetScraping/README.md

 ## Data Collection and Analysis

-Tweets were collected by streaming a search for the word ``transgender'' into a text file using the \emph{t} Twitter client.
+Tweets were collected by streaming a search for the word "transgender" into a text file using the *t* Twitter client.
 The search was run for seven days.
 The resulting dataset contained 155,659 entries.
 Each entry contained the Tweet ID, the username of the poster, the date it was posted, and the truncated content of the tweet.
-ReTweets are denoted by the letters ``RT'' at the front of the content.
+ReTweets are denoted by the letters "RT" at the front of the content.
 To reduce duplicate Tweets, the ReTweets were removed, leaving 26,958 entries remaining.